sharkdp/hyperfine/README.md

 ## Alternative tools

 Hyperfine is inspired by [bench](https://github.com/Gabriel439/bench).

+## Integration with other tools

+[Chronologer](https://github.com/dandavison/chronologer) is a tool that uses `hyperfine` to visualize changes in benchmark timings across your Git history.

+Make sure to check out the [`scripts` folder](https://github.com/sharkdp/hyperfine/tree/master/scripts) in this repository for a set of tools to work with `hyperfine` benchmark results.

 ## Origin of the name